 Also called SEO titles, these are the clickable blue titles (not the titles that your visitors see on the webpage).
 The title tag should be a clear, appealing description of your page that is 70 characters or less.
-Include your business or brand name and your keyword.
+Include your business, brand name and specific keywords.

 Your meta description, the text right under the title tag, gives more insight into the page.
-Write for humans, but keep SEO in mind by including your keyword.
+Write for humans, but keep SEO in mind by including keywords.
 Keep the description under 160 characters.

 9. Image Name & ALT Tags

 The images on your website have “behind-the-scenes” info that counts toward SEO and your keyword strategy.
 Include keywords in the name of your image and in the ALT tag that describes the image.